 To their credit, Hatch and Kennedy asked Rushing several good questions about her level of experience – both professional and personal – and her views on religious freedom.
 But in the modern tradition of judicial nominees, Rushing offered predictably bland responses designed to reveal little to no information of interest.

 Kennedy, standing in for former Committee Chairman Chuck Grassley (R-Iowa), asked pointed questions about her litigation experience.
 In the four cases you litigated to trial-court judgment or verdict, were you lead counsel?
 (No, her practice is appellate-focused.)
 Where were you in the trial-team pecking order?
 Did you take testimony?
 (No.) What’s the worst mistake you ever made practicing law?
 (She’s grateful to her legal teams for preventing mistakes.)
 Why shouldn’t we be considering one of the more senior partners at Williams & Connelly instead of you?
 (They support her nomination.)
 Perhaps unintentionally, the senators’ overemphasis on trial litigation dominated Rushing’s heftier experience as an appellate lawyer.
-Kennedy in particular noticeably retreated from lines of questioning with the potential for less-than-flattering testimony, like any good lawyer on direct examination.
+But Kennedy in particular noticeably retreated from lines of questioning with the potential for less-than-flattering testimony, like any good lawyer on direct examination.

-To my mind, Kennedy’s best questions were about who Rushing is as a person.
+Kennedy’s best questions were about who Rushing is as a person.
 “Tell me about your major disappointment in life,” he prompted.
 Noting her stellar professional resume, he emphasized he was asking about life experience.
 “Have you ever failed at something and had to just pick yourself up and put one foot down, and one foot after that?”

 “I like to think that everything happens for a reason and that, even though things are disappointing, they turn out for the best.
 I was disappointed that I spent so much time focusing on my career instead of a family.
 But thankfully, I was blessed with a family as well,” Rushing said, as her 11-month-old son cooed in his father’s arms just behind her.
 “I know it’s very difficult sometimes for women in my profession to have both, to start a family when they’re also working hard at a big law firm.”